SAEON/national-climate-change-response-database/README.md

 Executables for Mac, Linux and Windows will be placed in the `binaries/` folder.
 These executables can be started directly (see below for configuration)

 # Running the application as an executable
-Binary executables are built automatically for Windows, Max, and Linux on every commit to the `stable` branch.
+Binary executables are built automatically for Windows, Max, and Linux every time a tag is added to the repository.
 Download the latest version of the built application from [the releases page](https://github.com/SAEON/national-climate-change-systems/releases), and start the executable from a terminal.
 The examples below show how to start the application with the correct SQL Server configuration (and other configurable properties).
 Alternatively, placing a `.env` file in the same folder as the executable will result in configuring the application on startup.

 ## Linux & Mac
 ```sh